HewlettPackard/swarm-learning/docs/User/SWOP_profile_schema.md

 <blockquote>
 NOTE:

-The source code of the profile schema \(`SWOP-profile-schema.yaml`\) is present in the same directory as the User Guide.
+The source code of the profile schema [SWOP-profile-schema.yaml](/docs/SWOP-profile-schema.yaml).

 </blockquote>